augcog/DTTDv1/README.md

 	* Create a rigid body to track a camera's OptiTrack markers, give the rigid body the same name that is passed into `tools/capture_data.py`
  2. Microsoft Azure Kinect
 	* We interface with the camera using Microsoft's K4A SDK: https://github.com/microsoft/Azure-Kinect-Sensor-SDK
- 3. iPhone 12 Pro / iPhone 13
+ 3. iPhone 14 pro
 	* Please build the project in `iphone_app/` in XCode and install on the mobile device.

 ## Data Collection Pipeline

 ### Configuration & Setup
-  1. Place ARUCO marker somewhere visible
+  1. Place ARUCO marker somewhere visible.
-  2. Fix 5 markers on the body of the iPhone, create ridge body named iPhone14Pro_camera in the OptiTrack software.
+  2. Put 5 markers on the body of the iPhone, create ridge body named iPhone14Pro_camera in the OptiTrack software.

 ### Caculate Extrinsic Process
 #### Data Collection Step